Problem

 3. Local Autonomy with navigation.json

-When a user is browsing content within the /frontend/ directory, docmd automatically prioritizes the frontend/navigation.json file.
-The sidebar updates dynamically to reflect only the frontend-specific hierarchy, preventing the navigation from becoming cluttered with unrelated information from other teams.
+When a user browses content within the /frontend/ directory, docmd automatically prioritises the frontend/navigation.json file.
+The sidebar updates dynamically to reflect only the frontend-specific hierarchy.
+This prevents navigation clutter.

 // docs/frontend/navigation.json